shihab97820/base-learning/README.md

 Understanding the transaction flow helped me see how Base combines speed at the execution layer with the security and settlement guarantees of Ethereum.

 **#Base #BuildOnBase #Sequencer #Layer2 #Ethereum #Web3 #100DaysOfBase**

+## Day 22 – Exploring Optimistic Rollups 🔵

+Today's learning focused on Optimistic Rollups and how they help Base scale Ethereum.

+I learned that Optimistic Rollups execute transactions outside Ethereum's main execution layer and publish the necessary data back to Ethereum.
+This design allows many transactions to be processed more efficiently while reducing costs for users.
+The system is designed around Ethereum settlement and mechanisms for verifying the correctness of Layer 2 state.

+Learning about Optimistic Rollups helped me understand how Layer 2 networks can improve blockchain scalability without creating an entirely separate security foundation.

+**#Base #BuildOnBase #OptimisticRollups #Layer2 #Ethereum #Web3 #100DaysOfBase**